Assignment #1: Tech Jobs Console

 Blake has now handed the task off to you.
 You must add a couple of features and then get feedback from the Company Team.

-In Canvas, Graded Assignment #1: TechJobs Console contains a GitHub Classroom assignment invitation link and then set up the project in Visual Studio.
-Refer back to the GitHub Classroom instructions from Assignment 0 for details.
+In Canvas, Graded Assignment #1: TechJobs Console contains a GitHub starter code repo link.
+Fork the repository to your personal profile, copy the repo’s URL for cloning, and open up IntelliJ. and then set up the project in IntelliJ.
+Refer back to the setup instructions from assignment 0 for more details.